 The Hofburg ♥♥♥ complex, the former Emperor’s residence, is a permanent reminder of the glory of the Empire, consisting of several regal palaces and buildings, and incorporating entire squares and streets.
 The somewhat nondescript Burgtor is actually a veritable triumphal arch, built to commemorate the victory over Napoleon and later serving as the Monument to the Unknown Soldier.
 On the other side of Heldenplatz, away from Hofburg, is the very pleasant Volksgarten ♥, where you can relax on a bench in a rose alley in sight of the towers and domes of the city.

-The castle offers several different tours, among which the most fascinating are Schatzkammer ♥♥♥, a collection of the sacral and secular treasures that is widely regarded as one of the most magnificent of its kind in the world, and the Nationalbibliothek ♥♥♥ in the opulent Prunksaal.
+The castle offers several different tours, among which the most fascinating are Schatzkammer ♥♥♥, a collection of sacral and secular treasures that is widely regarded as one of the most magnificent of its kind in the world, and the Nationalbibliothek ♥♥♥ in the opulent Prunksaal.
 Emperor Franz Joseph’s apartments, Reichkanzleitrakt ♥, are moderately interesting.
-Among other draws in the castle are the Silberkammer ♥♥, a stunning collection of tableware, and Amalienburg, the Renaissance wing built in the 16th century with a museum devoted to Empress Elisabeth that we basically walked through without stopping.
-In the small and peaceful Burgkapelle ♥ on Sundays, the famous Vienna Boys’ Choir performs (we were not able to see that).
+Among other draws in the castle are the Silberkammer ♥♥, a stunning collection of tableware, and Amalienburg, the Renaissance wing built in the 16th century with a museum devoted to Empress Elisabeth.
+In the small and peaceful Burgkapelle ♥, which is worth a look on any day, the famous Vienna Boys’ Choir performs on Sundays.

 Spanische Reitschule is a famous riding school founded in 1572.
 The daily horse-training performances ♥ are a popular and quite curious attraction.
 On Sundays, there are big circus-like performances, which are much harder to get tickets to.